MichelleGri/la-boulangerie/README.md

 ## Structure
-The website consists of 4 separate pages
+The website consists of 4 separate pages:
-* A homepage with a hero-image, a brief about-us section, and a menu section
+* A Homepage with a hero-image, a brief about-us section, and a menu section
-* A menu page with a list of products and their prices, and links to online ordering options
+* A Menu page with a list of products and their prices, and links to online ordering options
-* A gallery page with photos of inside of the bakery and its products
+* A Gallery page with photos of the bakery and its products
-* A contact us page with a form, a map, address, phone number, and email address for the bakery
+* A Contact Us page with a form, a map, address, phone number, and email address for the bakery

 ***